yourlabs/crudlfap/docs/tutorial.rst

 CRUDLFA+ strives to provide a modern UI for Django generic views out of the box, but all defaults should also be overiddable as conveniently as possible.
-It turns out that Django performs extremely well already, but by pushing Django's philosophy such as DRY as far as possible, even in the client side code world.
+It turns out that Django performs extremely well already, and pushing Django's philosophy such as DRY as far as possible works very well for me.

 Enable in your project
 ======================